Submitty/submitty.github.io/_docs/instructor/batch_regrade_submissions.md

 homeworks, you can queue these previous submissions for regrading by using the [`regrade.py` script][regrade.py].

-This script takes a single argument, the full path pointing to the portion of the course directory structure to be regraded.
+This script takes as arguments, one or more paths pointing to the portion of the course directory structure to be regraded.

 1. For example, to regrade student smithj's 5th submission for hw02, run this command: